Summary

 7.2 Negative Contrast Agents

-8. The Viewbox (Negatoscope) in Radiographic Evaluation
+8. The Illuminator (Negatoscope) in Radiographic Evaluation

 9. Clinical Application and Diagnostic Relevance